How To Keep Earring From Sinking Into Ear?

 Various reasons may explain why your earrings would sink into your ear.
 As we mentioned before it is something that is experienced mostly with new piercings.

 Getting piercings can be tricky, but the best thing to do is to get it done by a professional.
 The reason why is that the earring is too tight.
-It could be pressing hard against the surrounding skin which lifts to look like it’s covering up the earring.
+It could be pressing hard against the surrounding skin which lifts to look like it’s covering up the back of earring stuck in ear.
 This could cause you pain and even lead to problems.

 This can happen if you used a piercing gun to pierce your ears or if you tightened the backing of the earring too much.
 Another reason is that your earring post may be too short, which may contribute to why the earrings are too tight.